Mary L. Trump: Politics

 Mary Trump supported Hillary Clinton during the 2016 presidential election.

 In 2018, David Barstow, Susanne Craig and Russ Buettner of The New York Times published "an exhaustive 18-month investigation of Donald Trump's finances that debunked his statements of self-made wealth and revealed a business empire riddled with tax dodges", for which they were awarded the 2019 Pulitzer Prize in Explanatory Reporting.
 Trump has stated that she was a key source of information for that study, having come into possession of Donald Trump's tax documents during the discovery process in the dispute over her grandfather's estate.

 On July 15, 2020, Mary Trump said in an ABC News interview conducted by George Stephanopoulos that Donald Trump should resign as president, as he was "utterly incapable of leading this country, and it's dangerous to allow him to do so".
 In an interview later that month on The Late Show with Stephen Colbert, Mary Trump stated that Donald Trump exhibited sociopathic tendencies but not at a high-functioning level like his father.
 She said the president was institutionally insulated from responsibilities throughout his childhood and was never held accountable for his actions.

 After the January 6 United States Capitol attack, Mary Trump said her uncle should be "barred from ever running for public office again."

 Personal life

-Mary Trump is a lesbian.
+Mary Trump identifies as lesbian.
 In Too Much and Never Enough, she makes a brief reference to the fact and states that "Nobody in the family knew; they'd always been spectacularly uninterested in my personal life… and never asked about my boyfriends or relationships."
 She wrote that her grandmother, Mary Anne MacLeod Trump, once referred to Elton John as a "faggot", and consequently, Mary Trump decided not to come out and tell her grandmother or other immediate family that she was going to marry a woman, with whom she would later raise a daughter.
 She has since divorced, and lives on Long Island, New York, with her daughter, who was conceived by in-vitro fertilization via a sperm donor.